-New freshmen and some transfer students may take math, reading, or foreign language placement exams.
+New first-year students and some transfer students may take math, reading, or foreign language placement exams.
 Review the math placement test grid to determine if you are required to test.
-If you are unclear about the major requirements for ACT/SAT scores, e-mail email@example.com or call 217-206-8114.
+If you are unclear about the major requirements for ACT/SAT scores, e-mail firstname.lastname@example.org or call 217-206-8114.
 Testing can be scheduled at locations throughout the country.
 Save the receipt and be reimbursed!

 Prepare for your placement tests

 Submit your Photo online for your i-card (university ID card)

 MyPhotoSubmit allows eligible students to upload their own photo for their i‐card.
 If you prefer, you can still have your photo taken on campus for your i-card.